 - A big pot of soup.
 Soup is freezable, easy to make and you can throw in any leftover veggies you might have on hand.
 I love this recipe for vegetable soup.

 - Chicken teriyaki.
 This was my favorite as a kid, and I was as picky as they come.
 This recipe is easy and delicious.

 - Quesadillas.
 Another super versatile, kid-friendly dish that you can make any which way to fit your dietary needs and preferences.
-Here’s my budget quesadillas recipe.
+Here’s my favorite black bean and sweet potato quesadilla recipe.

-Do you have any tips, tricks or go-to meals you love for family meal prep and planning?
+Do you have any tips, or tricks on how to meal prep for a family?
 Drop them in the comments!
 And if you found this post helpful, go ahead and Pin it for next time or share it with another parent.

 Thanks for reading 🙂